alibahrami633/Burger/README.md

         The server should now start executing.

         Open the Website
-        Browse to http://localhost:{PORT(the defualt port you set)} to view the application website.
+        Browse to http://localhost:{your chosen PORT number} to view the application website.
     </p>
 <hr/>
 <br>